 - Coordinating the Commonwealth’s GIS efforts with those of local and federal governments

-- Provides a reliable 24x7 hosting platform and a suite of enterprise web publishing tools and templates that enable more cost-effective, distributed web publishing by subject matter experts
+- Providing a reliable 24x7 hosting platform and a suite of enterprise web publishing tools and templates that enable more cost-effective, distributed web publishing by subject matter experts

 Middleware Services enables the delivery of middleware solutions and support for customer business and enterprise shared services.
 In order to accomplish this, Middleware Services: